davesag/swagger-routes-express/README.md

 ## Your Express Server

-You could set up your server as follows:
+You can `connect` your server as follows:

 ```js
 const express = require('express')